zh1huang/tp/docs/UserGuide.md

 ## Introduction

-Clivershelf allows bookstore owners to create a management system of inventories and finances to better manage their business, where they can view these information in a user-friendly manner.
+CLIverShelf allows bookstore owners to create a management system of inventories and finances to better manage their business, where they can view this information in a user-friendly manner.

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Download &#11015; the latest version of `CliverShelf` from [here](https://github.com/AY2122S1-CS2113T-F11-4/tp/releases).
+2. Download &#11015; the latest version of `CLIverShelf` from [here](https://github.com/AY2122S1-CS2113T-F11-4/tp/releases).
-3. Run `cd (path to the folder containing CliverShelf.jar)` and `java -jar CliverShelf.jar` to start using Clivershelf.
+3. Run `cd (path to the folder containing CLIverShelf.jar)` and `java -jar CLIverShelf.jar` to start using CLIvershelf.
 4. You should see the following:
 ```
                                                                   .............................................................